 Marv came out of the kitchen to make sure I was satisfied with my meal.
 When I told him that Garrett at the Chamber of Commerce recommended Smackin’ Lips, he laughed and replied, “Good, since he’s my brother-in-law!”

-Whether you crave an omelette, a hamburger steak with gravy and onions, a chicken sandwich with “secret sauce” and fries, or (what I had) popcorn shrimp with cheese grits, the variety at Smackin’ Lips is fabulous.
+Whether you crave an omelet, a hamburger steak with gravy and onions, a chicken sandwich with “secret sauce” and fries, or (what I had) popcorn shrimp with cheese grits, the variety at Smackin’ Lips is fabulous.
 The owners also operate the nearby Ragans Family Campground.

 Smackin’ Lips is a very appropriate name for this Madison restaurant.